epam/edp-install/docs/operator-guide/install-via-helmfile.md

 ### Deploy NGINX Ingress Controller

+!!!
+Info
+    Skip this step for the OpenShift platform, because it has its own Ingress Controller.

 To install NGINX Ingress controller, follow the steps below:

 1. In the `releases/nginx-ingress.yaml` file, set the `proxy-real-ip-cidr` parameter according to the value with AWS VPC IPv4 CIDR.